Swiss Tax Guide for Expats 2026: Rates, Deductions & How to Pay Less

 Are you paying more Swiss tax than you should?

 3. Choose your filing method: Most cantons offer digital filing — ZHprivateTax for Zurich, TaxMe Online for Bern.
-Paper returns are still accepted everywhere.
+Paper returns are accepted everywhere.

 Double Taxation Agreements

-Tax Mistakes That Cost Expats Money
+Seven Tax Mistakes That Cost Swiss Expats Money

 7. Taking the wrong deduction basis: For professional expenses and several other categories, you choose between actual costs and a flat-rate deduction.
 Always compute both and take the larger figure.